NielsLeenheer/ReceiptPrinterStatus/README.md

 If no language is provided, the library will attempt to detect the language of the printer by sending it one command in ESC/POS and one in StarPRNT.
 Depending on the response by the printer the library can tell which command was successful and which language it supports.

 After the `connected` callback function is called, the actual detected language of the printer is can be determined from the `language` property.
-This value can be used to instantiate the `ThermalPrinterEncoder` library to encode and send data to the printer.
+This value can be used to instantiate the `ReceiptPrinterEncoder` library to encode and send data to the printer.

         printerStatus.addEventListener('connected', () => {
-            let encoder = new ThermalPrinterEncoder({
+            let encoder = new ReceiptPrinterEncoder({
                 language: printerStatus.language
             })
         });